javascript-tutorial/en.javascript.info/1-js/06-advanced-functions/07-new-function/article.md

 For historical reasons, arguments can also be given as a comma-separated list.

-These three lines mean the same:
+These three declarations mean the same:

 ```js
 new Function('a', 'b', 'return a + b'); // basic syntax